emscripten-core/emscripten/site/source/docs/porting/asyncify.rst

       emscripten_sleep(100);
     }

-In the side module, you can compile sleep.cpp in ordinal emscripten's dynamic linking manner:
+In the side module, you can compile sleep.cpp in the ordinal emscripten dynamic linking manner:

 ::